Cuba backs Argentina's YPF oil company expropriation

-HAVANA, April 19 Communist Cuba on Thursday declared its support for Argentina's decision to expropriate a 51 percent controlling stake in the South American country's largest oil company, YPF, from Spanish owned Repsol.
+HAVANA Communist Cuba on Thursday declared its support for Argentina's decision to expropriate a 51 percent controlling stake in the South American country's largest oil company, YPF, from Spanish owned Repsol (REP.MC).

 "Cuba reiterates its solidarity with the Republic of Argentina and that this nation has a permanent sovereign right over all its natural resources," said a government statement, read on state-run television.